symfony/symfony-docs/notifier.rst

 .. versionadded:: 5.1

     The Mattermost and RocketChat integrations were introduced in Symfony 5.1.
+The Slack DSN changed in Symfony 5.1 to use Slack Incoming Webhooks instead of legacy tokens.

 Chatters are configured using the ``chatter_transports`` setting: